Ladvien/ladvien.github.io/_posts/2017-07-02-sqldf-dates.md

 Is an example of factors.
 They are categories of data.
 The important of factors will become more evident as we work through these tutorials in R.

 *If you don't understand factors, it's cool.
-Just think of them as strings.* However, if you don't understand strings, please email and let's chat.
+Just think of them as strings.* However, if you don't understand strings, please ask any questions in comments below.
 Understanding them is critical to working with SQLdf.

 ## SQLdf and Datatypes
 Anytime you mix two different languages it pays to be careful about meaning.
 As I learned once by talking about _pie_ as something I liked--come to find out, it was funny to Hispanic friends who were learning English.
 (Apparently pie is Spanish for foot?)